Customer-facing Confluence publishing

-Readers need clean, focused pages, not the feeling that they have been dropped into your internal workspace.
+Customers, prospects, and partners need focused pages, not a view into your internal workspace.

 Step 1